No Pain, No Gain? Rethinking One of Massage Therapy’s Biggest Myths

 • The body prepares to defend itself

-Now it’s important to acknowledge something here.
+Now having said this, it’s important to acknowledge something here.

 Sometimes mild discomfort can happen during bodywork, particularly in areas that have been tight, sensitive, or guarded for a long time.
 A feeling of intensity, tenderness, or firm pressure isn’t unusual.
+But there’s a clear difference between manageable therapeutic discomfort and pain that makes you want to jump off the table.

 Skilled bodywork stays within a range the body can tolerate and respond to.
 When pressure moves into threat, the body stops receiving the work and starts protecting itself instead.
+And that’s not where genuine healing happens.

 For the body to repair and adapt, it needs the opposite of threat.
+Not force or aggression – but safety.
+A calm, secure, regulated environment.
+When the body feels safe:

 • Tissues soften